bhuvan-dv/chef-2-go/README.md

 git clone url Install all dependencies locally - cmd :
 > npm install
 and run the project using:
+> GO to chef-to-go-frontend folder and open terminal and enter npm start to start front end
+> Go to chef-to-go-backend folder and open terminal and enter npm start to start backend server
 > npm start